-A twenty-six percent increase (+26%) in the worldwide incident total
+A fifteen percent increase (+15%) in the worldwide incident total

-Every region except Europe experience an increase in pharmaceutical crime incidents from CY 2017
+Every region except Latin America experience an increase in pharmaceutical crime incidents from CY 2018

 In the adjacent chart, the regions are ranked in order from those experiencing the highest number of incidents to those with the lowest number.